muellerberndt/obfuscation-metrics/README.md

 # Evaluating Obfuscators using Kolmogorov Complexity

 Kolmogorov complexity - a.k.a. as descriptive complexity or algorithmic entropy - is the length of the shortest computer program that produces an object as output.
 Effective obfuscating transformations generally increase Kolmogorov complexity of the obfuscated program.
-In other words, by wrapping a function into more complex, redundant operations and data lookups, it becomes more difficult to comprehend what's actually goong on.
+In other words, by wrapping a function into more complex, redundant operations and data lookups, more information is required to describe the program.
+From a blackbox perspective, it becomes more difficult to comprehend what the program is actually doing.

-The goal of this project os to compare the impact of various obfuscators on the Kolmogorov complexity of a sample binary.
-Kolmogorov complexity is non-computable, but can be approximated using lossless compression.
+The goal of this project is to compare the impact of various obfuscators on the Kolmogorov complexity (approximated using lossless compression) of a sample binary.

 ## Background